hovey/pyschool/factory/README.md

 The pattern that emerges is that the service, as it is currently implemented, doesn't really *build* anything.
-Instead, the service, as currently implemented, just returns items from the roster of four available items.
+Instead, the current service just returns items from the roster of four available items.
 So, if the client wants to *build* something from the four constituents, the client must do that work itself.